-The graph below also shows the “routes” by which articles become available.
-Some are available by more than one route.
+Some articles are available by more than one route.
 The category “Green & Gold” indicates articles that are available to the reader free of charge via both a journal (gold) and a database (green).
 The author or the institution where he/she works has then chosen to also upload the publication to a database.
 When looking at the development of the different routes, the following stands out:

 The Gold route has grown fastest.
-The proportion of open-access publications published via the gold route (inter alia) rose from 5% of publications in 2002 to 61% in 2018.
-The majority (54%) of these gold open-access publications are to be found in an open-access journal.
-Gold open-access publications account for 34% of the total number of Dutch publications in that year.
+The proportion of open-access publications published via the gold route (inter alia) rose from 35% of publications in 2010 to 61% in 2019.
+46% of these 2019 gold open-access publications are to be found in an open-access journal.
+Gold open-access publications account for 45% of the total number of Dutch publications in that year.
 The green route is also becoming more important.

 More and more articles are available via both the Gold and Green routes.
 Of the “gold publications” from 2018, 84% are also available as “green”.
 Conversely, 64% of the “green publications” from 2018 are also available as “gold”.
 This shows that authors and institutions are increasingly making use of the possibility of also including an article in a database that has been published by a publisher as open access.

 The following graph shows that open access is increasing in all countries and that the Netherlands is the leader as regards the proportion of publications that are published as open access.
-With 57% in 2018, the Netherlands is on par with the United Kingdom.
-The Netherlands is ahead of the other neighbouring countries.
-In Belgium, 44% of Web of Science publications are available as open access, in Germany 39%, and in France 37%.
+With 61% in 2019, the Netherlands is ahead of the EU-27 average (44%).
+Our neighbouring countries also show lower open access percentages.

-That the Netherlands is an international leader in open access is also confirmed by other analyses, for example the ERA Progress Report 2018, which provides an international comparison of the proportion of open-access publications for all publications from 2009-2018.
+That the Netherlands is an international leader in open access is also confirmed by other analyses.
+The European Open Science Monitor shows the share of open-access publications for all publications from 2009-2018.
 This is 50% for the Netherlands: slightly lower than the UK and Switzerland (52%).
 The 2017 analysis by Van Leeuwen et al. (CWTS) also shows that the Netherlands, with a proportion of 37%, is the leader among the reference countries.
 It is followed by the United Kingdom, Belgium, Ireland, and Sweden, each with 34% open access.

 Making open access possible requires a change in the publication process.
 This raises questions about new publishing methods, the funding of open-access publications, maintaining the quality of publications, and the important role that publications play in ensuring the quality of research (see for example: Finch, 2012; Pinfield, 2015; AWTI, 2016).
 Publishers apply a variety of business models for open-access publication of articles.
 Government and the bodies that fund research also impose requirements for the publication conditions, which may conflict with one another.